lancaxor/magento.amazingcart/dev.md

 ##On developer workstation
-1) Edit the module code in master branch;
+1) Edit the module code in master branch, then commit changes:

+`git commit -am "<Few words about changes in this commit>"`

 2) If someone changed a code in the repository -- we have to get these changes: